MicrosoftDocs/msix-docs/msix-src/app-installer/troubleshoot-appinstaller-issues.md

 - `.appinstaller` file, available as an `application/xml`
 - `.appx` and `.appxbundle` files, available as `application/vns.ms-appx`

+### App installation failed with error message: The parameter is incorrect

+Since vanity URLs are not supported at this time, when using the `ms-appinstaller` protocol, the source parameter MUST end in `.appinstaller`.
+It doesn't matter if you redirect to a file ending with `.appinstaller`.
+That will also fail in the same way.
+The only way to fix this is to make sure the original url ends with `.appinstaller`.

 ## Isolate App Installer app issues

 If the App Installer cannot install the app, these steps will help identify the installation issue.